qqqqqqqq/Charles-Hoyle-Vue-Test/README.md

-# Charles Hoyle Vue.js Test, Babcock International
+# Charles Hoyle Vue.js Test; Babcock International

 I used the Vue CLI to create the project,on Ubuntu linux.